Vilcha, Kharkiv Oblast

 Vilcha (Вільча) is a Ukrainian rural settlement in Chuhuiv Raion (prior to 2020 in Vovchansk Raion) in Kharkiv Oblast.
 It belongs to Vovchansk urban hromada, one of the hromadas of Ukraine.
 Population:

 Until 18 July 2020, Vilcha belonged to Vovchansk Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Vovchansk Raion was merged into Chuhuiv Raion.
-On 26 January 2024, a new law entered into force which abolished the status of uran-type settlement, and Vilcha became a rural settlement.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Vilcha became a rural settlement.